©

-The Most Beautiful Detours in France in LimousinGlimpses of history, medieval art and architecture
+The Most Beautiful Detours of France in LimousinGlimpses of history, medieval art and architecture

-Looking for the most beautiful villages around Limoges for a relaxing break on the way to your holiday destination? 🕵️♀️ The Haute-Vienne is home to two medieval nuggets that rank among France’s 100 Most Beautiful Detours. 🚐 Off the beaten track and easily accessible by motorhome, these charming towns combine a remarkable heritage with a gentle way of life. 🍃 Stroll through the old town of Saint-Yrieix la Perche, admire the collegiate church of Saint-Léonard de Noblat and hear the story of the old stones of Limousin. ⛪ Here, medieval architecture meets arts and crafts and local flavours.
-With your guide in hand, set off on a heritage walk through Limousin, where every turn reveals a surprise and is well worth a visit. 🌟
+Looking for the most beautiful villages around Limoges for a relaxing break on the way to your holiday destination? 🕵️♀️ The Haute-Vienne is home to two medieval nuggets that rank among France’s 100 Most Beautiful Detours. 🚐 Off the beaten track and easily accessible by motorhome, these charming towns combine a remarkable heritage with a gentle way of life. 🍃 Take a stroll through the old town of Saint-Yrieix la Perche, admire the collegiate church of Saint-Léonard de Noblat and discover the history of the old stones of the Limousin. ⛪ Here, medieval architecture meets arts and crafts and local flavours.
+With your guide in hand, set off on a heritage walk through the Limousin, where every diversions reveals a surprise and is well worth a visit. 🌟

 1. Saint-Yrieix-la-Perche